 While you want to pack your Rome itinerary with all the historical sites, winter is a great time to go shopping in Via del Corso, especially after Christmas, as you’ll get all the sales.
 But it’s a great excuse to warm up inside while checking out Italian fashion.

 Rome is by far one of the most popular short breaks in Italy and winter is just as good a time as any.

 If you have extra time, don’t miss out on the best Rome off the beaten path sites.

 Gdansk in winter is a wonderful choice.
 Though it’s usually thought of as a summer destination with its mesmerizing beaches, the city is packed with history and sights to keep you busy for days.

 Gdansk was Ground Zero for the second World War and completely destroyed in the war.
-Most of what you see today has been rebuilt after the war, but some attractions, like Neptune’s Fountain is original, as it was taken apart and hidden.
+Most of what you see today has been rebuilt after the war, but some attractions, like Neptune’s Fountain, are original, as it was taken apart and hidden.

-Just outside Gdansk you can visit the longest active concentration camps in the country, Stutthof concentration Camp.
+Just outside Gdansk, you can visit the longest active concentration camp in the country, Stutthof concentration Camp.
 It’s a truly strong experience, but something everyone should do to get a true picture of the horrors of the war.